Just a little over 10 years after drone surveillance inside U.S. borders was declared a conspiracy theory, it is now an indisputable fact of life.

 DHS’s new HART database will allow the agency to vastly expand the types of records it can collect and store.
 HART will support at least seven types of biometric identifiers, including face and voice data, DNA, scars and tattoos, and a blanket category for “other modalities.”
 It will also include biographic information, like name, date of birth, physical descriptors, country of origin, and government ID numbers.
 And it will include data we know to by highly subjective, including information collected from officer “encounters” with the public and information about people’s “relationship patterns.”

 DHS’s face recognition roll-out is especially concerning.
 The agency uses mobile biometric devices that can identify faces and capture face data in the field, allowing its ICE (immigration) and CBP (customs) officers to scan everyone with whom they come into contact, whether or not those people are suspected of any criminal activity or an immigration violation.
 DHS is also partnering with airlines and other third parties to collect face images from travelers entering and leaving the U.S. When combined with data from other government agencies, these troubling collection practices will allow DHS to build a database large enough to identify and track all people in public places, without their knowledge—not just in places the agency oversees, like airports, but anywhere there are cameras.

 Drones will accomplish all of the above and more.
 The various trends in policing and surveillance technology that we have reported on over the past decade are now beginning to merge.
 We don’t have much longer raise our voices about this nationwide system of surveillance and control that is being built with our own money.

 Nicholas West writes for Activist Post.
 Support us at Patreon for as little as $1 per month.
-Follow us on Facebook, Twitter, Steemit, and BitChute.
+Support us at Patreon.
+Follow us on Minds, Steemit, SoMee, BitChute, Facebook and Twitter.
 Ready for solutions?
 Subscribe to our premium newsletter Counter Markets.